Skip to content

 Identity

 What caused this to exist.
-What changed — the state transition.
-When it was detected and delivered.
+What changed.
+When the state transition was detected and delivered.
 Confidence flags.

-This answers the first question anyone asks: "Why am I seeing this?"
+This answers the first question a reviewer asks: "Why am I seeing this?"

 No interpretation.
 Just verifiable inputs.
-This is the foundation of the AI audit trail — you can trace every output back to its source document.
+This is the foundation of the AI audit trail: every output traces back to its source document.
 Every number has a receipt.

 Issuer identifiers, filing accessions, deal or obligation IDs.
 This prevents identity drift and ambiguity downstream.
 When two systems disagree about an entity, the canonical reference settles it.